Bag-of-words model in computer vision: Image representation based on the BoW model

 To represent an image using the BoW model, an image can be treated as a document.
 Similarly, "words" in images need to be defined too.
 To achieve this, it usually includes following three steps: feature detection, feature description, and codebook generation.

 A definition of the BoW model can be the "histogram representation based on independent features".
 Content based image indexing and retrieval (CBIR) appears to be the early adopter of this image representation technique.

 Feature representation

 After feature detection, each image is abstracted by several local patches.
 Feature representation methods deal with how to represent the patches as numerical vectors.
 These vectors are called feature descriptors.
 A good descriptor should have the ability to handle intensity, rotation, scale and affine variations to some extent.
-One of the most famous descriptors is Scale-invariant feature transform (SIFT).
+One of the most famous descriptors is the scale-invariant feature transform (SIFT).
 SIFT converts each patch to 128-dimensional vector.
 After this step, each image is a collection of vectors of the same dimension (128 for SIFT), where the order of different vectors is of no importance.